openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

    volume_use_multipath = True

-On Cinder controller node, iSCSI MPIO can be set globally in the [DEFAULT] section or set individually in the PowerMax backend stanza in :file:`/etc/cinder/cinder.conf`:
+On Cinder controller node, multipath for image transfer can be enabled in ``/etc/cinder/cinder.conf`` for each  backend section or in ``[backend_defaults]`` section as a common configuration for all backends.

 .. code-block:: ini